cisco/mindmeld/docs/source/userguide/kb.rst

 Prepare Data for Knowledge Base
 -------------------------------
-In knowledge base various objects of different types are stored in one or more indices.
+In knowledge base various objects of different types are stored in one or more indexes.
 Each object can have a list of attributes which contain information about the object or about the relationship with another object type.

 For example, the knowledge base data could look like the following in a food ordering application.